Johnny Abarrientos: Barangay Ginebra Kings (2006–2010)

 Two weeks before the start of the PBA season, the Coca-Cola Tigers released Abarrientos.
-Rumors persisted that his former team Alaska and Ginebra were interested in acquiring him.
-Five days after his release, Abarrientos was signed by Coke's sister team Ginebra to a contract for the 2006–07 season after none of the non-SMC teams showed interest in signing the former 1996 MVP.
+Five days after his release, Abarrientos was signed by Coke's sister team Ginebra to a contract for the 2006–07 season after none of the non-SMC teams showed interest in signing him.

 He played reserve role to lead point guard and 2009 Most Valuable Player Jayjay Helterbrand, as his court generalship gave additional factor in the Kings' line-up.
 The Flying A made a memorable moment when he surpassed Ramon Fernandez as the all-time leader in steals on February 5, 2007, as Ginebra defeated the Talk 'N Text Phone Pals and won their semis matchup, 4–2.
 Ginebra would go on to win the 2006-07 Philippine Cup against San Miguel, 4–2, with Abarrientos hitting a three-pointer in a crucial stretch of the final game.

 Afterwards, Abarrientos went into semi-retirement, serving in the coaching staff of Ginebra.
-Before the 2009-2010 PBA season started, he announced his retirement, ending his very successful 16 years in the PBA.
-But, during the KFC Philippine Cup 2009-10 of the PBA, when Celino Cruz, Jayjay Helterbrand and Mark Caguioa got injured, Head Coach Jong Uichico brought back Abarientos to the active roster as point guard.
+Before the 2009–10 PBA season started, he announced his retirement, ending his very successful 16 years in the PBA.
+But, during the KFC Philippine Cup 2009-10 of the PBA, when Celino Cruz, Jayjay Helterbrand and Mark Caguioa got injured, head coach Jong Uichico brought back Abarrientos to the active roster as their point guard.

+National team career

+In 1989, Abarrientos was considered for the Philippines' youth team.
+However, he did not make the final 12 for that year's SEA Games and the Philippines lost out on a gold medal.
+Two years later, with the 1991 SEA Games being held in Manila, he got his chance.
+Although he injured both his ankles in the semifinals, he was still able to help the Philippines reclaim the gold medal.

+During his second season in the PBA, Abarrientos was included in the RP National team bound for the 1994 Asian Games.

+Abarrientos was then named to the Centennial Team by Tim Cone, who was still coaching him at Alaska at the time.
+The team went on to win the bronze medal in the 1998 Asian Games.

+In 2002, Abarrientos was part of the RP Training Pool for the Busan Asian Games but was later cut.